andrewmcwattersandco/git-fetch-file/README.md

 : Alias for `--detach` (maintained for backward compatibility).

 `-b <branch>`, `--branch <branch>`
 : Track a specific branch.
-This will always fetch the latest commit from that branch tip when pulling (especially useful with `--save` to update the manifest).
+This will always fetch the latest commit from that branch tip when pulling, automatically updating the manifest with new commit hashes.

 `--glob`
 : Treat `<path>` as a glob pattern.
 Overrides auto-detection.